ehhdang/AMEX-Default-Prediction/README.md

 In the Kaggle competition, the best-performing models achieve scores of 0.80 in this metric.
 One of the main difficulties is that the test data is not a random sample of the training data.
 The test data covers not only a separate set of customers, but also a different time period.

 Our initial results show the M score around 0.78 in the validation set and we hope this score on the test set will be close to this.
 There is still a few improvements that need to made to reach state of the art performance.

+## Conclusion
+The AMEX dataset contains over 5 million data points over 180 features.
+We developed a data - preprocessing pipeline that aggregates the samples by customer ID and reduces the dimensionality of the data set with state-of-the-art methods like PCA and t-SNE.
+Initial data visualization of the PCA components suggests that our dataset is highly non-linear in the decision boundary between the default and compliance class.
+We tried two unsupervised methods, KMEANS and GMM, to generate predictive models.
+Although KMEANS gives an accuracy of 85%, the precision score of the default cluster is low with a value of 69%.
+The high precision score (92%) of the compliance cluster pulls the overal accuracy up to 85%.
+Similarly, our GMM model predicts the default cluster poorly with a 22% precision score.
+The 97% precision score of the compliance cluster averages the final accuracy to 79%.
+The discrepency in two clusters could stem from the fact that there are more samples with compliance label than those with default labels.
+Another explanation is that unsupervised methods do not predict data with overlapped and non-linearly separable data points well compared to supervised methods.
+This understanding leads to our attempts to use supervised methods such as gradient boosting and neural nets to build predictive models for the AMEX dataset.

 ## References
 1. [Machine Learning: Challenges, Lessons, and Opportunities in Credit Risk Modelling](https://www.moodysanalytics.com/risk-perspectives-magazine/managing-disruption/spotlight/machine-learning-challenges-lessons-and-opportunities-in-credit-risk-modeling)